beaverrio/articles/eBPF 101/Print_Basic_Socket_Details.md

 Remember we said that no client side code will be written?
 This is why the logs are empty.
 If you paid attention, we printed the IPs and the ports on the kernel side using `C`.
-Therefor, we need to access the kernels tracing file to see our IPs.
+Therefore, we need to access the kernel's tracing file to see our printings.

 On a different terminal in the same pod run this: